Alderamin on the Sky: Anime

 An anime adaptation was announced at the Dengeki Bunko Autumn Festival 2015 on October 4, 2015.
 The adaptation was later revealed to be a television series in the December issue of Kodansha's Monthly Shōnen Sirius magazine on October 26, 2015.
 A trailer for the series was released during the Dengeki Bunko Haru no Saiten 2016 event on March 13, 2016.

 The series is directed by Tetsuo Ichimura and written by Shogo Yasukawa, with animation by the studio Madhouse.
 Kunio Katsuki provided the character designs for the anime, while Yoshikazu Iwanami served as the series' sound director.
 Keiji Inai composed the music for the anime.
 The opening theme is "Tenkyō no Alderamin" (天鏡のアルデラミン) by Kisida Kyoudan & The Akebosi Rockets, while the ending theme is "nameless" by Kano.

 The series aired from July 9, 2016 to September 30, 2016 on Tokyo MX.
 It then aired on KBS Kyoto, Sun TV, TV Aichi, and BS Fuji on July 11, and on AT-X on July 12.
-Crunchyroll simulcast the series on their website.
+Crunchyroll streamed the series worldwide except Asia.
 The anime was released across seven Blu-ray & DVD volumes.
 The anime is licensed in North America by Crunchyroll and distributed by Funimation, who provided an English dub of the series.
-FUnimation later premiered with its English dub in December 2016.
+Funimation later premiered with its English dub in December 2016.
+Muse Communication licensed the series in Southeast Asia and streamed on Muse Asia YouTube channel.

-Episode list
+Episodes

 Reception

 In 2014, the light novels ranked at number ten on the Kono Light Novel ga Sugoi! list of top 10 light novels.

 The anime series has received generally positive reviews.